 Generating buzz is one thing, it’s another to get those interested to follow through with a booking.
 That’s where having a well-designed website and professional booking engine comes into play.

 Webster says, “I wanted people to be able to see the availability and be able to book if they were in a room with friends, having three glasses of wine each, and they were like ‘let’s go to British Columbia.’
 I wanted them to be able to press that button then and there.
 I think that’s huge.”

 Whether someone discovers Hastings Overland from a social media influencer, or finds out about the experience by reading about it in the Guardian, they can go to the website, get more information, and quickly make a booking.
 And for Webster, that’s what matters big time for a startup — reservations are the most significant metric for tracking success.

-Of course, this opportunity doesn’t come around for every travel and adventure brand.
+Of course, this opportunity doesn’t come around for every tour brand.
 But it’s safe to say that Webster’s launch strategy for Hastings Overland positioned themselves in the best way to make it happen.

-So if you’re starting a tour operator business, or thinking about offering an overland experience in your region, then consider applying the above launch strategies to generate buzz.
+So if you’re starting your own tour company, or thinking about offering an overland experience in your region, then consider applying the above launch strategies to generate buzz.